Romanian Orthodox Mission in Transnistria

 The Romanian Orthodox Mission in Transnistria was established in the context of Romania's participation in the invasion of the Soviet Union as an ally of Nazi Germany.
 On 22 June 1941, German armies with Romanian support attacked the Soviet Union.
 German and Romanian units conquered Bessarabia, Odesa, and Sevastopol, then marched eastward across the Russian steppes toward Stalingrad.
 On 15 August 1941, the Holy Synod established a mission in Transnistria, the Romanian-occupied part of the Soviet Union.
 The assumption was that Soviet atheist rule had destroyed the Russian Orthodox Church and the Romanian Orthodox Church took it upon itself to "re-evangelize" the locals.

 Creation of the mission

 The main architect of the enterprise was Archimandrite Iuliu Scriban.
 Antonescu's decree of 19 August 1941, which made the occupation of Transnistria official, explicitly stated that the churches that had been closed by the Soviets were to be re-opened and efforts were to be made to return the local population to its spiritual traditions.
 The Government pressured the Romanian Orthodox Church to extend its authority over the occupied territories and establish a regular bishopric.
-Initially, the Church resisted since the plan went against cannon law - the Russian Patriarchate still held nominal authority over the region.
+Initially, the Church resisted since the plan went against canon law - the Russian Patriarchate still held nominal authority over the region.